Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 GROSS: I'm curious about the decision to stay with a man who could be violent 'cause you write you had to adjust to the fact that he could be violent, and you prepared yourself for more possibilities of that.

-TOMALIN: I suppose it was in a sense that I saw that, you know, there was a tradition - there was a moral tradition which was being enacted here OK for men, not OK for wives.

-GROSS: So we've been talking about how your marriage went through a very rocky period with your husband leaving and having affairs, then coming back again.
-After you reunited again in 1970, you decided to have another baby.
+GROSS: After you reunited again in 1970, you decided to have another baby.
 Why did you decide to have another baby when you knew that there was something shaky in the foundation of your marriage?

 TOMALIN: Well, I suppose I just wanted to have another baby.
-I also thought it would be lovely for my daughters.
-And I remember sort of thinking if I - if we have a baby in the family now, it would be really nice for them.
 And I suppose I had a very strong sense of the family.
 I - the reason I always took Nick back was that I thought the family was so important.
 And when Tom was born, it worked so well even though he was handicapped.
 And by then, we had a wonderful young nanny who came to help.
 And it was a very happy group.
 It was a good family.

 GROSS: Your baby Tom was born with spina bifida.
 Would you explain what that is?

 TOMALIN: Spina bifida happens when the spinal cord doesn't close properly.
-And so it comes in various degrees of severity.
 And in Tom's case, it was quite severe.
 And after he was born, almost immediately I was told I must decide whether I wanted them to operate to close the open place on the back.
-I'd never heard of spina bifida, and I don't think Nick knew anything about it either.
-And this was our son.
 And I said, well, if we decide not to have the operation, what will happen?
-And they said, well, he may be worse off.
-He may be more severely handicapped.
+And they said, well, he may be more severely handicapped.
 So I said, well, you're not giving me a choice then, are you?
 Clearly you've got to operate.
 You've got to close his back.

 And I think it wasn't really quite the truth they told me because I think - because I have a friend who had a similar baby about a year later, and they were told, don't have the operation.
 The baby will live for a few months.
 You will love the baby, and then the baby will die, and then you can have more children.
 It was their first baby.
 So we had the operation.
 We had two operations for Tom.
 And then various other things had to be watched like hydrocephalus in the head.